JasonJamesWalter/Core-Web-Api-Test/README.md

 ## Clean Up

-You have also been asked to try to clean up the codebase if you are able to.
-Some parts are not as you might wish them to.
+You have also been asked to try to clean up/refactor the codebase if you are able to.
+Some parts are not using best practices